By the Numbers: Here’s How Small Businesses Are Allocating Their Savings

 Business profit savings goals were neatly split between profit and owners’ salaries.
 This category sits at number six as business owners might move this money or rename the folder when they decide what they may want to do with their set-aside profit.
 Setting aside an owner’s salary within your savings account can be a good way to make sure that you are paying yourself as you grow your business.

 Personal savings folders ranged from money set aside for mortgage payments to student loans, or even event-focused personal goals, like weddings or a luxury car.
-For small business owners, benefits can vary from business to business with their savings folders reflecting these nuances.
+For business owners, needs and benefits can vary depending on each business’s unique needs and the savings folders below reflect some of these nuances.
 Some business owners are setting aside money for maternity leave and many for child care.
 Another popular trend among the personal savings goals included funds set-aside for retirement

 In our final episode of Paying It Forward, hear financial expert Priya Malani walk through the difference between APR, APY, and how interest rates can impact decisions, from what savings account you might pick to business credit cards.
 Then you’ll hear from Wasi Clothing owner Vanessa Acosta.
 When it comes to her small business, setting aside savings has meant being able to reinvest in her business, buying new equipment, and, this year, hiring new employees.